davisliang/automated/README.md

 2. [Apache Storm and Twitter API Setup](https://www.tutorialspoint.com/apache_storm/apache_storm_installation.htm)
 3. [Install keras and Theano](http://www.pyimagesearch.com/2016/07/18/installing-keras-for-deep-learning/)

+## Run Guide(Local MacOSX):
+1. Run systemStartMac.sh to start your Storm instance.
+Note that this opens four new terminals; for Zookeeper, the Nimbus, the Supervisor, and StormUI.
+To view StormUI you can navigate to localhost:8080.
+Each new open terminal requires sudo access and will request for the user's password).
+2. Run runAPI.sh to open the Twitter stream and start collection.
+(Requires you to edit runAPI.sh with correct Twitter API credentials).

 **Note**: In the CUDA setup, the section where you link cuda to cuda-7.5 is outdated.

 Intead of following this step: